solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 particular to make note of is `glooctl upgrade --release`, which can be useful in maintaining careful control over what version you are running.

-Here is an example where we notice we have a version mismatch between `glooctl` and the version of Gloo running in our minikube cluster (1.2.0 and 1.2.1 respectively), and we correct it:
+Here is an example where we notice we have a version mismatch between `glooctl` and the version of Gloo Edge running in our minikube cluster (1.2.0 and 1.2.1 respectively), and we correct it:

 ```bash